andy-guttridge/tribehub_react/README.md

 ## Credits

 ### Code
-- How to use the React Router `<BrowserRouter>` component to provide history context to `<Router>` components from [this Stack Overflow article](https://stackoverflow.com/questions/65425884/react-router-v6-error-useroutes-may-be-used-only-in-the-context-of-a-route)
+- How to use the React Router `<BrowserRouter>` component to provide history context to `<Router>` components is from [this Stack Overflow article](https://stackoverflow.com/questions/65425884/react-router-v6-error-useroutes-may-be-used-only-in-the-context-of-a-route)
-- Technique to use an event handler to store the current size of the window in state variables in order to conditionally render components adapted from [this Stack Overflow question](https://stackoverflow.com/questions/62954765/how-to-do-conditional-rendering-according-to-screen-width-in-react)
+- The technique to use an event handler to store the current size of the window in state variables in order to conditionally render components was adapted from [this Stack Overflow question](https://stackoverflow.com/questions/62954765/how-to-do-conditional-rendering-according-to-screen-width-in-react)
-- Code to handle current user context in `src/contexts/CurrentUserContext.js` adapted from Code Institute 'Moments' React walkthrough lessons
+- Code to handle current user context in `src/contexts/CurrentUserContext.js` was adapted from Code Institute 'Moments' React walkthrough lessons
-- Code to create and use axios interceptors to refresh tokens in `src/contexts/CurrentUserContext.js` and `src/utils/utils.js` adapted from Code Institute 'Moments' React walkthrough lessons
+- Code to create and use axios interceptors to refresh tokens in `src/contexts/CurrentUserContext.js` and `src/utils/utils.js` was adapted from the Code Institute 'Moments' React walkthrough lessons
 - The technique to add modal dialogs to the end of the body element in the DOM is from [upmostly.com](https://upmostly.com/tutorials/modal-components-react-custom-hooks)
-- How to use the `:global` selector in CSS to ensure styles are overriden in a React component from [Stack Overflow](https://stackoverflow.com/questions/42191671/css-modules-reactjs-parent-and-child-css-classes-in-different-components)
+- How to use the `:global` selector in CSS to ensure styles are overriden in a React component is from [Stack Overflow](https://stackoverflow.com/questions/42191671/css-modules-reactjs-parent-and-child-css-classes-in-different-components)
 - How to use `require` to ensure webpack processes local images is from [Stack Overflow](https://stackoverflow.com/questions/34582405/react-wont-load-local-images)
 - How to use CSS filters to colour a SVG is from [Stack Overflow](https://stackoverflow.com/questions/22252472/how-can-i-change-the-color-of-an-svg-element)
 - How to define a CSS class as part of a DaisyUI theme is from [GitHub](https://github.com/saadeghi/daisyui/discussions/640)
-- How to iterate over they keys of a JavaScript object in React is from [Stack Overflow](https://stackoverflow.com/questions/40803828/how-can-i-map-through-an-object-in-reactjs)
+- How to iterate over the keys of a JavaScript object in React is from [Stack Overflow](https://stackoverflow.com/questions/40803828/how-can-i-map-through-an-object-in-reactjs)
-- Technique for handling multiple selection elements in controlled React forms is from [Stack Overflow](https://stackoverflow.com/questions/50090335/how-handle-multiple-select-form-in-reactjs)
+- The technique for handling multiple selection elements in controlled React forms is from [Stack Overflow](https://stackoverflow.com/questions/50090335/how-handle-multiple-select-form-in-reactjs)
 - How to correctly use the useCallback hook to declare a function outside of useEffect and call from inside useEffect to enable code reuse is from [Stack Overflow](https://stackoverflow.com/questions/56410369/can-i-call-separate-function-in-useeffect)
 - How to add a number of minutes to a DateTime object is from [StackOverflow](https://stackoverflow.com/questions/1197928/how-to-add-30-minutes-to-a-javascript-date-object)
-- Technique for using a timer to prevent excessive network requests when the values of input elements on a search form change is from the Code Institute Moments walkthrough project
+- The technique for using a timer to prevent excessive network requests when the values of input elements on a search form change is from the Code Institute Moments walkthrough project
 - How to redirect to an appropriate page when the user enters an invalid URL using the Navigate component from React-Router-DOM has been adapted from [copycat.dev](https://www.copycat.dev/blog/react-router-redirect/)
 - How to use Google Fonts in a Tailwind CSS project is from [daily-dev-tips.com](https://daily-dev-tips.com/posts/using-google-fonts-in-a-tailwind-project/)
 - How to invert the colour of an element compared to its background is from [Stack Overflow](https://stackoverflow.com/questions/17741629/how-can-i-invert-color-using-css)